Seagrass Ecosystem Accounting

 3.2.3 Condition Indicators

 Condition indicators express the state of each ecosystem characteristic relative to the reference condition, typically as a proportion or index value between 0 (complete degradation) and 1 (reference condition).[29]
-Example seagrass condition indicators include:
+The illustrative table below uses the Table 3.2.1 minimum set; the simplified ratio shown is for introductory purposes only.

 | Variable | Reference Value | Current Value | Indicator |